gcalderone/Gnuplot.jl/docs/src/basic.md

 ```@example abc
 using Gnuplot
 @gp 1:20
-saveas("basic000") # hide
+saveas("basic000"); nothing # hide
 ```
 ![](assets/basic000.png)

 The plots are displayed either in an interactive window (if running in the Julia REPL), as an inline image (if running in Jupyter) or in the plot pane (if running in Juno).
 See [Display options](@ref) for further informations.

-Both the [`@gp`](@ref) and [`@gsp`](@ref) macros accept any number of arguments, whose meaning is interpreted as follows:
+Both the [`@gp`](@ref) and [`@gsp`](@ref) macros accept any number of plot specifications (or *plot specs*), whose meaning is as follows:

-- one, or a group of consecutive, array(s) build up a dataset.
-The different arrays are accessible as columns 1, 2, etc. from the gnuplot process.
-The number of required input arrays depends on the chosen plot style (see gnuplot documentation);
+- one, or a group of consecutive, array(s) of either `Real` or `String` build up a dataset.
+The different arrays are accessible as columns 1, 2, etc. from the `gnuplot` process.
+The number of required input arrays depends on the chosen plot style (see `gnuplot` documentation);

-- a string occurring before a dataset is interpreted as a gnuplot command (e.g. `set grid`);
+- a string occurring before a dataset is interpreted as a `gnuplot` command (e.g. `set grid`).
+If the string begins with "plot" or "splot" it is interpreted as the corresponding gnuplot commands (note: "plot" and "splot" can be abbreviated to "p" and "s" respectively, or "pl" and "spl", etc.);

-- a string occurring immediately after a dataset is interpreted as a *plot element* for the dataset, by which you can specify `using` clause, `with` clause, line styles, etc.;
+- a string occurring immediately after a dataset is interpreted as a plot command for the dataset, by which you can specify `using` clause, `with` clause, line styles, etc..
+All keywords may be abbreviated following gnuplot conventions.

+- an input in the form `"\\\$name"=>(array1, array2, etc...)` is interpreted as a named dataset.
+Note that the dataset name must always start with a "`\$`";

-- the special symbol `:-`, whose meaning is to avoid starting a new plot (if given as first argument), or to avoid immediately running all commands to create the final plot (if given as last argument).
-Its purpose is to allow splitting one long statement into multiple (shorter) ones.
+- the literal symbol `:-` allows to avoid starting a new plot (if given as first argument), or to avoid immediately updating the plot (if given as last argument).
+Its purpose is to split one long statement into multiple (shorter) ones.

 The above list shows all the fundamental concepts to follow the examples presented below.
 The [`@gp`](@ref) and [`@gsp`](@ref) macros also accepts further arguments, but their use will be discussed in [Advanced usage](@ref).

 [^1]: a previous knowledge of [gnuplot](http://gnuplot.sourceforge.net/documentation.html) usage is, nevertheless, required.

 ## [2D plots](@id plots2d)